uchicago-cs/chiventure/docs/wdl++.md

 where

 - `id` : The condition ID.
-- `req_attributes`: The list of attribute values that must be matched for the condition to be met.
-    - `object_file`: The file containing the object and attribute- e.g. `items.json`
-    - `object_id`: The ID of the object containing the attribute to be checked- e.g. `lever`
-    - `attribute_id`: The ID of the attribute to be checked- e.g. `pulled`
-    - `value`: The value that the attribute must have for the condition to pass- e.g. `yes`
-- `met`: A flag to note if the condition has been met.
-Valid values are `yes` or `no`.
+- `condition`: The condition string to check globally. **Note** that this condition string has the **same syntax** as the condition strings passed as arguments to `if` blocks in the `actions.json` action block sequences.
 - `actions`: The list of actions to be carried out if the condition has been met- can be empty.
     - `action_id`: The ID of the action.
     - `params`: The parameters to pass into the action (see Custom Actions documentation)
+- `trigger_once_only`: a boolean to decide whether this global condition should still be checked once it has been satisfied at least once. `false` means check all the time, regardless of how many times it has been satisfied; `true` means the condition will no longer get checked once the condition has been met once.

 ### `npcs.json`